Tag Pages in your mobile app

 Capture a new version of an existing Page

-You might capture a new version of an existing Page.
-If the app versions are different, then the Page updates with the new captured version.
+If you capture a new version of an existing Page and the app versions are different, then the Page updates with the new captured version.
 If Pendo detects that the new Page is the same app version as the existing Page, then saving the new version overrides the old version.

 To capture a new version of an existing Page: